yannickjemmely/Mida/src/README.md

-The Mida main source code.
+This directory contains the Mida main source code.